MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 │
 ├── .github                    <- Source directory for GitHub Actions and configurations │     └── workflows            <- SubDirectory for the specific actions │
+├──logs                        <- Directory for logging and profiling logs │  │
+│  ├──logs                     <- SubDirectory for python.logging output
+│  │
+│  └── profiling               <- SubDirectory for all profiling logs
+│       └── model_run          <- SubDirectory for tensorboard profiling logs
+│
 ├── models                     <- Trained and serialized models, model predictions, or model summaries │